← Back to research

 Executive Summary

-Pi is a minimal terminal coding agent that powers OpenClaw, built by Mario Zechner (creator of libGDX).
+Pi is a minimal terminal coding agent that powers OpenClaw, created by Mario Zechner (creator of libGDX).
 With only 4 core tools and the shortest system prompt of any major agent, Pi takes an aggressively extensible approach — features that other agents bake in can be built yourself via TypeScript extensions, skills, or pi packages.
+In April 2026, Zechner joined Earendil — a venture-backed public benefit corporation co-founded by Armin Ronacher — bringing pi with him; the repo moved from badlogic/pi-mono to earendil-works/pi, and the core remains MIT.

 AttributeValue